-- Publish Student Takeaways to give each student a personal notes doc.
+- Publish Student Takeaways to give each student personalized notes.

-After your lesson is over, you can review and provide feedback in 3 ways:
+After your lesson is over, here are some ways you can review and provide feedback to your students:

 This is best when you’ve given a Multiple Choice or text-based quiz.
 You can even use the Google Sheets Add-On, called Flubaroo, to automatically grade the quiz and send grade reports to students.